feuilles/Editor/README.md

 # feuilles.editor.js

-Here's the JS engine that powers Feuilles' editor.
+Here's the JS engine that powers [Feuilles](https://feuill.es)' editor.
 It's dirty.
 It's not refactored.
-But here its is.
+But here it is.
 Brutally.

 ## A Note